Highest-paid players in the Premier League 2025: Who earns the most?

 Mammoth television deals means the 20 Premier League clubs are able to offer mega-money contracts to top talent.

 The increasing amount of cash in the top flight of English football has seen pay packets skyrocket in recent years.
-Top earners are pocketing half-a-million pounds a week while the length of contracts have gone up, with players penning 10-year deals.
+Top earners are pocketing half-a-million pounds a week while the length of contracts have gone up, with players penning up to 10-year deals.

 So, who are the highest-paid players in the Premier League?
 Well, we've put in the hard yards to bring you estimates of the 10 players on the most money.